aeroview/typura/README.md

 ### `Infer<T>`

 Infer is a utility type that extracts the type of the input from a predicate function.
+See the [example above](#example-usage) for usage.

 ### `Pred<T>`